LucyImo/MTN-SERVICE-ANALYSIS/README.md

  - The dataset comprises the following: 974 rows and 17 columns.
 In the 17 columns, we have the following headers;
  * a.
 Customer ID:
  * b.
-Full Name: This column contains the full name of customers who were registered with MTN .
+Full Name: This column contains the full name of customers who were registered with MTN.
  * c.
-Date of Purchase : This is the date registration was made for customer using MTN device.
+Date of Purchase: This is the date registration was made for the customer using the MTN device.
  * d.
 Age: This is the Age of a particular customer.
  * e.
 State: This is the state of registration.
  * f.
-MTN Device : This isan MTN product that was sold to a customer at a particular period.
+MTN Device: This is an MTN product that was sold to a customer at a particular period.
  * g.
-Gender: This is the column that distinguish the male and female customer.
+Gender: This is the column that distinguishes the male and female customers.
  * h.
-Satisfaction Rate: This is the column that shows how the customers rate MTN services which they are using.
-The rating is form 1 to 5
+Satisfaction Rate: This is the column that shows how the customers rate MTN services that they are using.
+The rating is from 1 to 5
  * i.
-Customer Review: This is the column that shows how the customers review MTN services with the following; Poor, Fair,good, Very good, Excellent.
+Customer Review: This is the column that shows how the customers review MTN services with the following: Poor, Fair, Good, Very good, Excellent.
+ * J. Customer Tenure in months: This column has to do with how long A particular customer registered uses a particular MTN Product
+ * k.
+Subscription Plan: This is the column that shows the network plan a particular customer subscribed to.
+ * l.
+Unit Price: This is the price per device owned by the MTN network provider
+ * m.
+Number of Times Purchased: This is the number of times the device was sold to a particular customer.
+ * n.
+Total Revenue: This is the total sales for devices sold by quantity.
+ * o.
+Data Usage: This is the column for data usage by the customer.
+ * p.
+Customer Churn status: This is the column that indicates if the customers are still active or not.
+The "Yes" is not Active and "No" is still active.
+ * q.
+Reasons for Churn: This is the column that speaks on the reason a customer stop using MTN service.